samyaksubedi/Project-Hub/README.md

 docker compose ps
 ```

-Wait until PostgreSQL is in the healthy state.
-It is located at localhost:5434 while Docker only runs the database.
+The database is available at `localhost:5434`.

 ### 3. Set up the backend

-To the repository root:
+In the repository root:

 ```sh
 cd server